7th Annual

 Anchor House Shelter

 For ages 12-17.
-The shelter’s primary purpose is to meet the immediate needs of runaway, homeless, abused, and at-risk youth and their families in Trenton, New Jersey.
+The shelter’s primary purpose is to meet the immediate needs of youth (as well as their families) who have runaway or are experiencing homelessness, abuse, or neglect in Trenton, New Jersey.

 Anchorage Transitional Living Program

 For ages 18-21.
-This program provides long term transitional living services to homeless young adults who are aging out of the New Jersey child welfare system.
+This program provides long-term transitional living services to young adults who are experiencing homelessness as well as aging out of the New Jersey child welfare system.
 This program operates a group home as well as a supported housing apartment program.

 Anchor Line Apartment